 2.3.
-Definition.
+Definition of MultiAspect Graphs.

 Definition 2.1.
-As defined in [29,81], let $G = (\mathscr{A}, \mathscr{E})$ be a graph, where \mathscr{E} is the set of edges of the graph and \mathscr{A} is a class of sets, each of which is an aspect.
+As defined in [30,84], let $G = (\mathscr{A}, \mathscr{E})$ be a graph, where $\mathscr{E}$ is the set of edges of the graph and $\mathscr{A}$ is a class of sets, each of which is an aspect.

 Note 2.1.1.
-Note that \mathscr{E} determines the (dynamic or not) topology of G.
+Note that $\mathscr{E}$ determines the (dynamic or not) topology of G.

 Note 2.1.2.
-Each aspect in \mathscr{A} determines which variant of a graph G will be (and how the set \mathscr{E} will be defined).
-As in [29], we will deal only with time-varying graphs G_t hereafter, so that there will be only two aspects $(|\mathscr{A}| = 2)$: the set of nodes (or vertices) $V(G_t)$ and the set of time instants $T(G_t)$.
+Each aspect in $\mathscr{A}$ determines which variant of a graph G will be (and how the set $\mathscr{E}$ will be defined).
+As in [30], we will deal only with time-varying graphs $G_t$ hereafter, so that there will be only two aspects ( $|\mathscr{A}|=2$ ): the set of nodes (or vertices) $V(G_t)$ and the set of time instants $T(G_t)$ .
 An element in $V(G_t) \times T(G_t)$ is a composite vertex (or composite node).
-The graphs G_t will be better explained in Section 3.
+The graphs $G_t$ will be better explained in Section 3.

 2.4.
 Discussion on the general model.
-One can think of an algorithmic network in a broad sense as a theoretical distributed computing representation model in which each node (or vertex) computes using network's shared information, returning a final output4 or not5.
+One can think of an algorithmic network in a broad sense as a theoretical distributed computing representation model in which each node (or vertex) computes using network's shared information, returning a final output or not.
 The computation of each node may be seen in a combined point of view or taken as individuals.
-Respectively, nodes/programs may be computing using network's shared information to solve a common purpose - as the classical approach in distributed computing - or, for example, nodes may be competing6 with each other.
+Respectively, nodes/programs may be computing using network's shared information to solve a common purpose - as the classical approach in distributed computing - or, for example, nodes may be competing with each other.
 For the present purposes, we are interested in the average fitness (or payoff), and its related emergent complexity that may arise from a process that increases the average fitness.

 An algorithmic network may have several different configurations, so that the following Definition 2.2 will not specify how a particular algorithmic network works.
 Instead, our formalism enables one to represent every (or most) variation of algorithmic networks with the purpose of modeling a particular problem that may arise from a networked complex system.
-For example, the networked population may be synchronous 3.8 or asynchronous, have a set of information sharing protocols 3.9 or none, a randomly generated population 3.6 or a fixed one, with communication costs or without them7 etc. In addition, the network topology that determines the communication channels may be dynamical 3.1, with weighted edges, multilayer etc. In fact, in accordance with the goal of this article, we will prove theorems on a particular model of algorithmic networks which will be defined in Section 3.
-However, in this section we limit ourselves to present a general definition of algorithmic networks.
-Also the reader is invited to note that a circuit-modeling
+For example, the networked population may be synchronous or asynchronous, have a set of information-sharing protocols or none, a randomly generated population or a fixed one, with communication costs or without them etc. In addition, the network topology that determines the communication channels may be dynamical, with weighted edges, multilayer

-4 Which is our current case.
+&lt;sup>4 Which is our current case.
 If the maximum number of cycles is finite, then every node/program must return a final output.

-$^{^5}$ An algorithmic network may have a non limited number of cycles, so that each node may remain returning an endless number of partial outputs.
+&lt;sup>5 An algorithmic network may have a non limited number of cycles, so that each node may remain returning an endless number of partial outputs.
 This is also the case for circuit-modeling algorithmic networks.
 However, we do not tackle this problem in the present article.

-$^{^{6}}$ This game theoretical approach will be discussed further in Section 10.
+&lt;sup>6 This game theoretical approach will be discussed further in Section 10.

-$^{^7}$ The current model of this article does not consider any cost of communication or of using the communication channels to send information.
+$^{10}$ The current model of this article does not consider any cost of communication or of using the communication channels to send information.